 A major thoroughfare for commerce and transportation arrived in Mount Jackson in 1830.
 The Valley Turnpike, also known as Route 11, formed the historic base for today’s Interstate 81.
 Today local, national and international businesses call Mount Jackson home.

 These highways have brought business and traffic and people through Mount Jackson for decades.
 Residents built churches, homes and businesses that now showcase striking examples of early American architectural styles: Victorian, Gothic, American Foursquare, Colonial Revival and more.
 The National Register of Historic Places added the Town of Mount Jackson Historic District to its register in 1993, thanks to hours of research and effort by Mrs. Betty Burke and the Garden Club.

 To learn more about the living history of Mount Jackson, stop by the Mount Jackson Museum, located in Town Center.
 For stories of the history of our surrounding area, visit the Shenandoah County Historical Society online.
-A recent issue of Cooperative Magazine features Mount Jackson.
+An issue of Cooperative Magazine features Mount Jackson.